 Training and Curriculum Manager

-Laura brings 25 years of experience inspiring resilience in youth and their families through a regionally informed, intersectional lens.
-She has trained nationally and developed curriculum to support educators, administrators, facilitators, and youth workers in providing restorative practices in their setting with a particular focus on serving LGBTQ+ youth.
+Laura is a queer femme educator who brings 25 years of working with youth and their families through a healing centered, regionally informed, intersectional lens.
+She has trained cross-sector nationally, and developed curriculum to support educators, administrators, facilitators, and youth workers in providing restorative practices in their setting with a particular focus on serving LGBTQ+ youth.
 She most recently taught for 10 years where she was the Athletic Director, 8th grade advisor, and Social Emotional Learning curriculum writer and teacher.
-She also was the adult advisor to the GSA and currently co-leads an adult Professional GSA for teachers.
+She also was the adult advisor to the GSA.
 Before teaching, Laura worked in the non-profit sector serving youth in Detroit, and later working to empower athletes of all abilities as the Vice President of Regional Sports at Special Olympics Northern California.
-In her free time she loves to swim, cook up new recipes in the kitchen, and explore the bay area with her amazing partner!
+In her free time she loves to swim, cook up new recipes in the kitchen, and explore the Bay Area with her amazing partner!

 Letitia Bush is a proud mother who was born and raised in the East Bay.
 She brings with her more than 5 years’ experience in medical office management and mental health billing.
 In 2015 after graduating from Heald Business College, she started her career with Positive Results as a Billing Specialist and was quickly promoted to Senior Billing Specialist.
 Her background includes medical billing, mental health billing, and Office Administration.
 After 2 years of working at Mount Diablo Solano Oncology Group, she then went to work as a Mental Health Billing Specialist for REACH Project, and she’s currently working for Rainbow Community Center, where she truly enjoys working with the environment and community.
 Ms. Bush values understanding and supporting the community at Rainbow Community Center, and she is very passionate about helping others and bringing change to marginalized communities.